From nine-goal thrillers to last-gasp victories, UEFA.com looks at eight of the most famous EURO fightbacks.

-The opening game of the inaugural UEFA European Championship produced an encounter barely equalled for drama in the 52 years since.
-The teams traded early blows before France went 2-1 up just before half-time, yet there was little sign of the explosion of goals to come.
-Les Bleus doubled their advantage twice – either side of Ante Žanetić's 55th-minute effort – to lead 4-2 with a quarter of an hour left, but three strikes in five minutes turned the match on its head in remarkable fashion.
+The opening game of the inaugural UEFA European Championship produced an encounter barely equalled for drama since.
+France went 2-1 up before half-time and led 4-2 with a quarter of an hour left, only for three strikes in five minutes to turn the match on its head.

 1976 semi-finals: Yugoslavia 2-4 West Germany (aet)

 With West Germany two down inside half an hour, the holders' title defence was on the rocks.
-Helmut Schön's 1974 FIFA World Cup winners did not deal in capitulations, however, and were on level terms again with eight minutes left thanks to Heinz Flohe and substitute Dieter Müller.
-Müller hit two more in the last six minutes of extra time to complete his hat-trick and put West Germany through to a showpiece against Czechoslovakia – not a bad international debut for the forward.
+Helmut Schön's 1974 FIFA World Cup winners did not deal in capitulations, however, and they rallied thanks in large part to a hat-trick from substitute Dieter Müller – not a bad international debut for the forward.

 1984 semi-finals: France 3-2 Portugal (aet)